|

 of the Scott scholar James C. Corson, description of the Corson

-Collection of Sir Walter Scott material which he donated
+Collection of Sir Walter Scott material which he donated to

-to Edinburgh University
+Edinburgh University Library,

-collection, the Walter Scott Digital
+the Walter Scott Digital Archive.

 Pittock,

 Malcolm.
 ‘Peebles v.
 Plainstanes; Jarndyce v.
+Jarndyce;

-Jarndyce; Scott v.
-Dickens’, Neophilologus,
+Scott v.
+Dickens’, Neophilologus, 85 (2001), 457-75.

 Argues

-that a comparison between the treatment of law cases in Redgauntlet and Bleak
+that a comparison between the treatment of law cases in Redgauntlet

-House (1852-53) highlights crucial differences, as well
+and Bleak House (1852-53) highlights crucial differences,

-illustrates the essential characteristics of the social realist
+and illustrates the essential characteristics of the social realist

 and symbolist traditions in the European novel which they respectively